 Dr. Charles Franklin West was born in Charing Cross on the 5th of July, 1854.
 He was the eldest of 3 children born John Harvey West and the former Jane McDougall.
-His father was a cabinet maker and his siblings were; his brother Harvey “Harry” William West was born in Chatham on the 19th of August, 1857 and his sister Jennie West was born in Chatham on the 24th of July, 1866.
+His father was a cabinet maker and his siblings were; Harvey “Harry” William West who was born in Chatham on the 19th of August, 1857 and his sister Jennie West who was born in Chatham on the 24th of July, 1866.
 On the 1861 census, his mother’s occupation was listed as a seamstress.

 Dr. West graduated in medicine from the University of Michigan in 1876.
 After graduating he started practicing medicine in Chatham.
 Dr. West advertised his medical practice in the Chatham Business Directory of 1876-1877.
 His medical practice was located on Harvey Street near Wellington Street.
 According to the 1881 census, Dr. West was living with his parents in the Town of Chatham.

 He remained a bachelor until he was 48 years old.
 He married Mary Almira (Younglove) Sadler on the 28th of October, 1902, in Essex, Ontario.
 She was born in February of 1867 in Monroe, Michigan, the 3rd of 4 children born to Edward Younglove and the former Almira Adams.
 Her siblings were; George, Helene and Edward.
 Mrs. West was married to Frank Sadler on the 25th of August, 1887 in Michigan.
 She and Mr. Sadler had 3 sons, Frank (born in 1889 – died 14 May, 1893), Milard who was born in 1893 and died in the same year and Russell who was born in December of 1894.
 Mrs. West divorced Mr. Sadler in April of 1902.